Globally hyperbolic evaporating black hole and the information loss issue: On the information loss in black holes

-Globally-hyperbolic spacetimes $({\cal M}, g_{ab})$ can be foliated by Cauchy surfaces,~$\Sigma_t$, labeled by a real-valued parameter~$t$~\cite{G70}: $({\cal M}, g_{ab})=(\Sigma_{t\in \mathbb{R} } , g_{ab})$.
-Global hyperbolicity is a much-desired condition for well-posed initial value formulation of physical field equations~\cite{W84}.
-It is challenging to see how information could be preserved in non-globally hyperbolic spacetimes.
-We note, however, that even if quantum gravity turns the spacetime to be globally hyperbolic, it must comply with other nontrivial requirements to avoid loss of information, e.g., that the evolution is unitary, leading to nontrivial consequences.
+We note, however, that even if quantum gravity turns the spacetime globally hyperbolic as in Fig.~\ref{fig:QG}, it must comply with other nontrivial requirements to avoid loss of information.
 For instance, assuming that the black hole thermally evaporates until its mass reaches the Planck scale, quantum gravity should allow the storage of an arbitrarily large number of degrees of freedom in a Planck-mass object that would be entangled with the ones of Hawking radiation.
-Whether or not this is likely is beyond our intuition since quantum gravity is expected to revolutionize our understanding of physics.
+Furthermore, the (supposedly) unitary quantum-gravity evolution to the future of the resolved singularity (region~VI; but {\it also} region~V) should lead to a quantum-gravity state ``peaked'' around {\it one} semiclassical geometry (i.e., a classical geometry plus ``small'' fluctuations possibly entangled with matter degrees of freedom).
+If this assumption---which is far from obvious---turns out to be false, then {\it no} Cauchy surface $\Sigma_2$ to the future of the singularity in a {\it single} semiclassical-geometry realization will contain the full information present in the initial state.
+In other words, there is no {\it a priori} reason why the full quantum-gravity unitary evolution should preserve the initial-state structure (given at ${\cal J}^-$) of not only being pure but also having the gravity sector ``peaked'' around a (semi)classical geometry---especially when going through a ``deep'' quantum-gravity region such as a (resolved) singularity.